cizji/visit-bcm/README.md

 # visit-bcm
-IBM Watson Assistant practical example - this code was created as example of "How to create your Chatbot", presentation to students of Primary school of E.Benese by Broadcom
+IBM Watson Assistant practical example - this code was created as example of "How to create your Chatbot", presentation to students of Primary school of E.Benese.
+This presentation was organized by Broadcom in Prague.

 ## Skills
 The folder contains skill set (dialogs, entities, intents) that can be imported into Watson assistant.
 There are two version: